Hair Banding & Corrective Color

 May 1st, 2017

-With box hair color we often see a situation we refer to as “banding”.
-Banding is most visible when box color is repeatedly used at home on darker hair and someone is trying to achieve a lighter level than their natural color.
+With box hair color we often see a situation we refer to as banding.
+Banding can occur when box color is repeatedly used to make hair lighter.
 Look closely at the chart above.
 See how color imbalance is shown in overlapping.
 Incorrect application and inconsistent formula are why because both need to be perfect to go lighter.

 Look For a Color Salon